hashicorp/design-system/website/docs/patterns/form-patterns/partials/guidelines/guidelines.md

 ### Sections

 A **section** occupies the largest hierarchy within the form and is used as a descriptive term for organizing combinations of text, form elements (inputs, checkboxes, toggles, etc), and actions.
-Even in the simplist of circumstances a form can consist of multiple sections with differing content, each receiving a 32px vertical gap in between.
+Even in the simplest of circumstances a form can consist of multiple sections with differing content, each receiving a 32px vertical gap in between.

 ![Example of multiple sections in a form](/assets/patterns/form-patterns/form-sections.png =450x*)